Team-Chicago-Bulls/Main-Server/README.md

 # Main-Server SOAP
-Control and management of requests
+Control and management of requests using SOAP